mootools/mootools-core/Docs/Class/Class.Thenable.md

 ### Arguments:

-1. onFulfilled - (*function*, optional) Function to execute when the value is succesfully resolved.
+1. onFulfilled - (*function*, optional) Function to execute when the value is successfully resolved.
-2. onRejected  - (*function*, optional) Function to execute when the value cannot be succesfully resolved.
+2. onRejected  - (*function*, optional) Function to execute when the value cannot be successfully resolved.

 ### Returns: